Evaluation Metrics

 The faithfulness score of 0.66 suggests that the LLM-generated response is only partially faithful to the retrieved context.
 While it correctly mentions Einstein's famous equation, E = mc², it also includes information about Brownian motion, which is not present in the context.
 The inclusion of this additional information likely contributed to the lower score, indicating that the LLM relied on its own knowledge beyond the given context.

 The Summarization evaluator measures the quality of an LLM-generated summary compared to the source document.
 It aims to assess how well the summary captures the essential information and main ideas of the source document.
-The summarization score answers: "To what extent does the generated summary capture the essential information from the source document?"
+It returns a 0->1 score which answers: "To what extent does the generated summary capture the essential information from the source document?"

 the theory of relativity, one of the two pillars of modern physics.
 His work